electron/forge/README.md

 Glad you asked, it's beyond easy to get started with `electron-forge`.

+## Starting a new Project

 ```bash
 npm install -g electron-forge
 electron-forge init my-new-project
 ```

 This command will generate you a brand new project folder and install all your NPM dependencies so you will be all set to go.

-When you want to start your app it's as simple as
+By default we will also install `airbnb` linting modules.
+If you want to follow the `standard` linting rules instead use the `--lintstyle=standard` argument.

+## Launching your Project

 ```bash
 electron-forge start